Local Sports | Zeke Fuhrman

 Frazee Coach Brandon Olson is named a Minnesota Positive Coach of the Year at a Minnesota Twins game on July 29th.
 (Photo: Angie Olson)

 FRAZEE, Minn.
-(KWAD) – Brandon Olson, a volunteer assistant coach of the Frazee High School football and baseball teams, has been honored as a Minnesota Positive Coach of the Year by the Positive Coaching Alliance (PCA), a national nonprofit dedicated to transforming youth sports into a positive and character-building experience.
+(KWAD) – Brandon Olson, a volunteer assistant coach of the Frazee High School football and baseball teams, has been honored as a Minnesota Positive Coach of the Year by Positive Athlete, a national nonprofit dedicated to transforming youth sports into a positive and character-building experience.

 The award recognizes coaches who not only teach the fundamentals of their sport but also instill values like teamwork, empathy, resilience, and sportsmanship in their players.
 Ole, as he’s known by his athletes, stood out among thousands of coaches across the state for his commitment to using sports as a platform to build life skills and foster personal growth.